-Scoop: Coming Up on a Rebroadcast of THE ROOKIE on ABC - Saturday, July 6, 2019
+Scoop: Coming Up On A Rebroadcast of THE ROOKIE on ABC - Saturday, July 6, 2019

-Guest starring is Make-A-Wish kid Kaydence Patton as Officer Patton and Jonno Roberts as Rupert Payne.
+Melissa O'Neil as Lucy Chen, Afton Williamson as Talia Bishop and Eric Winter as Tim Bradford.
+Guest starring is Mircea Monroe as Isabel Bradford, Currie Graham as Ben McRee, Sara Rue as Nell Forester, Shawn Ashmore as Wesley Evers and Cameron J. Armstrong as Gino.

-"The Ride Along" was written by Robert Bella and directed by Cherie Nowlan.
+"Heartbreak" was written by Vincent Angell and directed by Carol Banker.
 Alexi Hawley is writer and executive producer; Mark Gordon, Nathan Fillion, Michelle Chapman and Jon Steinberg are executive producers on the series.
 Liz Friedlander directed and executive produced "Pilot."
 Entertainment One (eOne) is the lead studio on "The Rookie," a co-production with ABC Studios.
+ABC Studios is a part of Disney Television Studios, a collection of studios comprised of 20 th Century FOX Television, ABC Studios and FOX 21 Television Studios.

 Scoop: Upcoming Guests on TODAY, 6/17-6/21